Geosynopsis/SatProcessor/ReadMe.md

 ### Installation and Using Tool

-The tool has been tested in python 3.9, therefore it's advisable.
-However the libraries used should also work with python 3.6 onwards.
-The tool can be installed by directly installing this package via pip as follows:
+The tool has been tested in python 3.9.
+Therefore it is advisable.
+However, the libraries used should also work with python 3.6 onwards.
+Users cna install the tool by directly installing this package via pip as follows:

 ```bash
 >> pip install git+ssh://git@github.com/Geosynopsis/SatProcessor.git
 ```

-or if you would like to make use of the conda-environment file prepared by author, you could clone and install as follows:
+or if you would like to make use of the conda-environment file prepared by the author, you could clone and install as follows:

 ```bash
 >> git clone git@github.com:Geosynopsis/SatProcessor.git